piyushpathak03/Computer-Vision/README.md

 # Computer-Vision
-Open Cv Library for Computer vision from sketch
+Open Cv Library for Computer vision from scratch